Table of Contents:

 We’re writing this article (hopefully the first of many like it) precisely because Panther considers itself a protocol willing to go to any length to be and stay decentralized.
 We are sharing our approach in hopes others derive inspiration from it.

-The process of pursuing total decentralization and achieving sufficient decentralization involves several factors.
+The process of pursuing total decentralization involves several factors.
 One of them is carefully designing your roadmap in hopes no trade-offs can compromise its ultimate goal.
 The steps in a roadmap have to be an aid in every field that we’ve mentioned above.
 They have to:

 - Be compliance-friendly.

 - Retain your competitive edge (making decentralization a strength rather than a weakness).

 - Put power in the hands of the community.

 Panther has utilized two tools that have allowed it to stay fully decentralized and in the hands of its community.
 One of them, LaunchDAO, is a private voting primitive that helped the Panther DAO launch the protocol.
 The other, Reality.eth, is a third-party oracle dApp for user-defined questions.

 Let’s quickly look at the first before we dive deeper into the second.